CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Ablation Studies

 \section{Ablation Studies}

-In this section, we present a detailed analysis of CodePMP design.
-Unless otherwise stated, all experiments used the 1B model due to resource limitations and present the results of mathematical reasoning due to page limitation.
-Results of logical reasoning refers to Appendix~\ref{appendix:albation_logical}.
+This section presents a detailed analysis of CodePMP design.
+Unless otherwise stated, all experiments use the 1B model due to resource limitations and present the results of mathematical reasoning due to page limitation.
+More ablation studies refer to Appendix.